 While government and defense often require human, signals, electronic, and imagery intelligence, Echosec Systems focuses on providing open source intelligence (OSINT) from a variety of online networks.
 This includes:

-- Deep and dark web data, including marketplaces, chan sites, paste sites, forums, and chat applications
+- Deep and dark web data, including marketplaces, forums, and chat applications

-- Publicly-available data from a number of widely used and more obscure social media and news sites
+- Publicly-available data from a number of social media and news sites

 - Geospatial data from social media

-Echosec Systems specializes in offering comprehensive access to a number of these niche sources.
+Echosec Systems specializes in offering comprehensive access to a broad range of sources.
 These networks are increasingly valuable for defense applications, particularly those centred on counter-terrorism as more extremist communities migrate to less-regulated social platforms.

 The intelligence cycle is ineffective without streamlined processing, even with access to relevant data sources.
 This is where collected data is filtered down to only what’s relevant for mission requirements, transformed into a usable format, and integrated into other data feeds and tooling.
 Lower-level analysts also need to view and process data in an intuitive UI so they can get up and running quickly.

 Echosec Systems enables defense users to accomplish this in a few different ways.
-Raw data collected through Echosec Systems products are indexed, normalized, and in some cases, tagged with machine learning classifiers for specific threat categories like data disclosure and identity hate.
+Data collected through the Platform is indexed, normalized, and in some cases, tagged with machine learning classifiers for specific threat categories like data disclosure and identity hate.